ruhulsbu/NanoBLASTer/README.md

 - To increase/decrease the gap open penalty change the constant "GAP_OPEN"
 - To increase/decrease the base mismatch weight change the constant "MISMATCH" (negative number)
 - To increase/decrease the base matching weight change the constant "WEIGHT"
-- To increase/decrease the match/mismatch open reward/penalty change the constant "MAT_OPEN"
 - To change the percentage of identity match for sequence alignment change the constant "KBAND_PERCENT_MATCH"
 - To change the size of read length considered for alignment change "MIN_READ_LEN", or "MAX_READ_LEN"
 - If the genome is circular the constant "CIRCULAR" must be 0